Grossundnett/Problem_6_7/README.md

 Start ADC Conversion - Start the ADC conversion by triggering it manually or using a timer or other triggering mechanisms, here we have used a Systick Clock which needs to be configured separately.

 Reading and Processing ADC Values - After the conversion is complete, we can read the converted values from the ADC data register.
 The STM32F4 ADC can store the converted values in either a single data register or a regular sequence of data registers.

+For programming ADC and showing interfacing of analog sensors for given specifications follows all the instructions followed in the first problem including some extra steps:-

+Connect the Analog Sensor: Connect the output of the analog sensor to one of the available ADC input pins on the STM32F407VGTx board.

+Configure ADC Pins: Set the GPIO pins corresponding to the ADC input pins as analog inputs.

+Initialize ADC: Initialize the ADC module by setting its parameters, such as clock prescaler, resolution, and conversion mode.

+Source Clock Configuration

+ADC Conversion and Reading Values

+The output can be observed from the watch dialog box where the variable(myAdcValue) whose value has been stored in one of the registers.